bebbo203/procedural_tree_generator/readme.md

     -s false --m-trunk-texture <path> --m-leaves-textures <path> --m-leaves-textures-opacity <path> -t <N>

 With multiple models, the generator will return one object for the trunk and *N* different objects for the leaves.
-Every leaves object is mapped to one of the *N* textures.\
+Every leaf object is randomically mapped to one of the *N* textures.\
-There are some rules to follow to build a tree with this modality regarding the naming of the leaves textures.\
+There are some rules to follow to build a tree with this mode regarding the naming of the leaves textures.\
 Name the texture with a final number that starts from 0 and goes to *N*-1 but does not include it in the *--m-leaves-textures* and *--m-leaves-textures-opacity* paths.\
 Example: